solhuebner/PCA9685-Arduino/README.md

 ### Servo Control

 * Many digital servos run on a 20ms pulse width (50Hz update frequency) based duty cycle, and do not utilize the entire pulse width for their control.
-* Typically, 2.5% of the 20ms pulse width (0.5ms) is considered -90 degrees, and 12.5% of the 20ms pulse width (2.5ms) is considered +90 degrees.
+* Typically, 2.5% of the 20ms pulse width (0.5ms) represents -90° offset, and 12.5% of the 20ms pulse width (2.5ms) represents +90° offset.
-  * This roughly translates to raw PCA9685 PWM values of 102 and 512 (out of the 4096 value range) for -90 to +90 degree control.
+  * This roughly translates to raw PCA9685 PWM values of 102 and 512 (out of the 4096/12-bit value range) for their -90°/+90° offset control.
-  * This may need to be adjusted to fit your specific servo (e.g. some I've tested run ~130 to ~525 for their -90/+90 degree control).
+  * However, these may need to be adjusted to fit your specific servo (e.g. some we've tested run ~130 to ~525 for their -90°/+90° offset control).
-* Be aware that driving some servos past their -90/+90 degrees of movement can cause a little plastic limiter pin to break off and get stuck inside of the gearing, which could potentially cause the servo to become jammed and no longer function.
+* Be aware that driving some 180° servos too far past their -90°/+90° operational range can cause a little plastic limiter pin to break off and get stuck inside of the servo's gearing, which could potentially cause the servo to become jammed and no longer function.
-* Similarly, continuous servos operate in much the same fashion, but instead of the pulse width controlling a -90/+90 degree offset it controls a -1.0x/+1.0x speed setting.
+* Continuous servos operate in much the same fashion as 180° servos, but instead of the 2.5%/12.5% pulse width controlling a -90°/+90° offset it controls a -1x/+1x speed multiplier, with 0x being parked/no-movement and -1x/+1x being maximum speed in either direction.

 See the PCA9685_ServoEvaluator class to assist with calculating PWM values from Servo angle/speed values, if you desire that level of fine tuning.